 - The Munter works best on large diameter HMS krab, such as the Petzl William or DMM Boa, which all climbers should have anyway as part of their rack (I always recommend you carry 2 HMS krabs, one standard one for the belay device, and one extra-large for ropes/rescue).
 The largest HMS krabs such as the ones mentioned are also vital for exploiting the Munter’s ass saving abilities in a rescue, as the Munter can pass a knot - meaning you can lower someone two rope lengths in one go.
 Big krabs are also vital for the smooth operation of the Super Munter (which I’ll cover another time).

-- The Munter locks in the opposite way to a normal belay device, with the break rope being pushed forward (so both strands are side by side), so as to get the maximum friction from the rope.
-You can break the rope in the normal way but this provides less friction, which could be exploited where you need a less grabby belay (as long as you wear leather gloves and don;t allow the rope to get away from you (you need to practice dynamic belaying with a dead weight before trying it with a real live person on the end!).
+- The Munter locks in the opposite way to a normal belay device, with the brake rope being pushed forward (so both strands are side by side), so as to get the maximum friction from the rope.
+You can break the rope in the normal way but this provides less friction, which could be exploited where you need a less grabby belay (as long as you wear leather gloves and don’t allow the rope to get away from you (you need to practice dynamic belaying with a deadweight before trying it with a real live person on the end!).

 - The ropes feed really smoothly with the Munter, but works best if you feed the rope in, as well as draw it out.

-- Although it works fine for belaying the leader (as long as you can short circuit your natural instinct to lock the rope back), it really come into its own for belaying up the second as a ‘direct belay’ (attached direct to the belay’s powerpoint).
+- Although it works fine for belaying the leader (as long as you can short circuit your natural instinct to lock the rope back), it really comes into its own for belaying up the second as a ‘direct belay’ (attached directly to the belay’s powerpoint).

 - You can abseil on the Munter but I’d only recommend this in an emergency as the ropes get super twisted, so would go for a carabiner break instead, or a Super Munter if using thin ropes (which twists the ropes less).